 28.12.12.
 ZM 91.3 Today's Hit Music ad on stacked, shipping containers, Arrow House demolition site, Hereford St / Madras St, by Latimer Sq.
 IR bldg left, Les Mills gym right.
 2019.
 Arrow House demo site would become Liverpool Terraces flats

-*Latimer Sq / Worcester St: Latimer Hotel rebuild was at 2 storey height.
+*Latimer Sq / Worcester St: I saw Latimer Hotel rebuild, so far at two-storey height.
 Latimer Hotel would be renamed Rydges Hotel.

 28.12.12.
 Steel mesh fence cordon.
 Latimer Hotel rebuild, Latimer Sq / Worcester St. Latimer Hotel would be renamed Rydges Hotel

-CERA was a slow demolisher, using taxpayers' money to destroy.
-Since CERA's red zone CBD occupation in May 2011, CERA made NO GO wastelands in Christchurch CBD & along Avon River banks.
-CERA wanted to take & demolish good CBD bldgs for its Blueprint Frame & Precincts.
+CERA was a slow demolisher using taxpayers' money to destroy.
+Since CERA's red-zone-CBD occupation in May 2011, CERA made NO GO wastelands in Christchurch CBD & along Avon River banks.
+CERA wanted to take & demolish good CBD buildings for its Blueprint Frame & Precincts.
 CBD ghosts would still be demolished long past CERA's April 2016 expiry.

-After nearly 2 years of CERA's CBD occupation, Christchurch CBD was a mess on top of Christchurch Fault!
+After nearly two years of CERA's CBD occupation, Christchurch CBD was a mess atop Christchurch Fault!
 Since CERA's 30 July fanfare of its CBD Blueprint, CERA was supposedly making another 100 day plan for the CBD rebuild.
 So far nothing.
 That was CERA's delay pattern throughout 2012.
-Big talk, no action CERA ignored its own deadline dates for land zonings & took its time, blaming slow Tonkin & Taylor geotech engineers, or waiting for a bouncing rocks report from Milan University, while quake & CERA hassled homeowners waited.
+Big talk, no action CERA ignored its own deadline dates for land-zonings & took its time blaming slow Tonkin & Taylor geotech engineers, or waiting for a bouncing-rocks report from Milan University, while homeowners waited.

 1. Christchurch Council's Central City Plan, 2011.